In this article, we want to teach you How To Set up MediaWiki on Centos 7.

 Then, open the file on your computer and copy the contents into your SSH window.
 After you have saved the file, you can click enter your wiki on the MediaWiki installation window and your wiki should be ready to use.

-At this point, you learn to set up and configure MediaWiki on Centos 7.
+At this point, you have learned to set up and configure MediaWiki on Centos 7.
+As you can see MediaWiki is the most powerful software to manage your wikis.